colearnlab/ccaf-web/logreference.md

 ### Format

-Each session log file records a single group's activity during one session and is kept in the `stores` directory.
+Each log file records a single group's activity during one session and is kept in the `stores` directory.
 A line in a log file represents one log entry and has two parts: a timestamp (`"time"`, milliseconds since the Unix epoch) and event-specific data (`"updates"`).